-M/s.
-P M Nahata & Co., Chartered Accountant (Firm Registration No.127484W) has been appointed in the Annual General Meeting of Financial Year 2016-17 for a term of 5 consecutive years from the Annual General Meeting of Financial Year 2016-17 till the conclusion of the Annual General Meeting for the Financial Year 2021-22.
+The Board has placed proposal for appointment of M/s.
+Surana Maloo & Co., Chartered Accountant (Firm Registration No. 112171W) as Statutory Auditor of the company for a term of 5 consecutive years in the ensuing Annual General Meeting of the Company from the Financial Year 2022-23 to 2026-27 and he will hold the office till the conclusion of the Annual General Meeting for the Financial Year 2026-27 to the members for their approval.

-In the Board Meeting held on June 5, 2021, M/s.
-Ravi Kapoor & Associates, Practicing Company Secretaries was appointed as Secretarial Auditor of the Company for the financial year 2021-22.
+In the Board Meeting held on May 30, 2022, M/s.
+Ravi Kapoor & Associates, Practicing Company Secretaries was appointed as Secretarial Auditor of the Company for the financial year 2022-23.